 Even though Stamps didn’t post gaudy numbers, his presence on the weak side of the field opened up room for strong side slotbacks Bowman and Barnes, who both had big games.
 Unfortunately for the Tiger-Cats, Stamps enjoys playing Hamilton, historically producing all-star-like numbers against the Black and Gold.

 In his past four games against the Ticats, Stamps caught a combined 28 balls for 470 yards and one touchdown.
 Slowing down ‘Fast Freddie’ will be a Ticats priority.

-One of the keys to Ricky Ray’s success against the Roughriders last week was the protection he received from his offensive line.
+KEY MATCH-UP One of the keys to Ricky Ray’s success against the Roughriders last week was the protection he received from his offensive line.
 Only giving up one sack on the evening, the Eskimos front five provided Edmonton’s pass catchers with time to develop their routes, which in turn allowed Ray to find his open targets downfield.
 The result was a number of big gains for Edmonton’s offence.

 The performance of the offensive line was encouraging for Eskimo fans, as Coach Reed was forced to start a rookie left tackle and shuffle other personnel around on the line due to injuries, a scenario that usually doesn’t bode well for any position group.

 On the other side of the coin, Hamilton’s front seven had a stand out game on Canada Day against the Bombers, sacking quarterback Buck Pierce five times.
 Employing a variety of blitz packages, the line benefited from a strong showing by rookie tackle Eddie Steele and second year tackle Albert Smith, who both got to Pierce last week.
 Something’s got to give in a game that will be won or lost in the trenches of Commonwealth Stadium.